1440p/WeThePeople/README.md

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 Please make sure to update tests as appropriate.

+You can Ignore the stuff below

+Django Routine Instructions:
+cd to project folder (outside of src, up to you) to create a virtual environment in a project do "virtualenv ." to start a virtual environment project on windows ".\Scripts\activate" , linux "source ./Scripts/activate" while activated "pip install " anything you need for the project in src folder, to create django project do "django-admin startproject project_name ." to run django do, "python manage.py runserver" to make new migrations do, "python manage.py makemigrations" to pass new migrations do, "python manage.py migrate" create "project_name.sublime-project" outside of src folder for easy sublime integration

+Github repo Routying Instructions After Changes: git add . git commit -am 'Update Message' git push

+Dead Database Server Login vvv
+Server/Host: wethepeople.postgres.database.azure.com
+Database/Name: wethepeopledb
+Port: 5432
+Username/User: WeThePeople@wethepeople
+Password: COSC4319@SHSU